TOCHIGI Utsunomiya Delicious dumplings, jazz and cocktails, and beautiful Oya stone

 North of Tokyo in Tochigi Prefecture, Utsunomiya is famous around Japan for its delicious gyoza dumplings.
 There are many gyoza restaurants, and the city is also a great place to enjoy jazz and cocktails.
 In the north of the city, the Oya Museum is a former stone quarry, which evokes the atmosphere of an underground temple.
 Wakayama Farm is another must-see, with bamboo forests that stretch as far as the eye can see.

-- Eating your fill of the city's famed gyoza dumplings
+- Eating the city's famed gyoza dumplings

 How to Get There

 Utsunomiya is easily accessible by Shinkansen from the Tokyo and Ueno stations.